the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 Now you are prepared to fetch data from the Hacker News API.
 There was one lifecycle method mentioned that can be used to fetch data: `componentDidMount()`.
 You will use the native fetch API in JavaScript to perform the request.

-Before we can use it, let's set up the url constants and default parameters to breakup the API request into chunks.
+Before we can use it, let's set up the URL constants and default parameters to breakup the API request into chunks.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~